jimhigson/oboe.js-dissertation/manning.md

 NginX.
 In Node the stream, not the whole resource, is the primary abstraction.
 However, today's popular REST clients are yet to embrace streaming and still wait until a resource arrives completely before using it.
-We should want to act early: in most situations there is no real-world difference between being reacting *earlier* and being *faster*.
+We should try to be early: in practice there is usually no difference between being reacting *earlier* and being *faster*.

 On a Journey: reactivity and fault tolerance